Eye Movement Desensitisation and Reprocessing (EMDR)

 The results of that study, published in 1989, in the scientific literature, identified EMDR as a rapid and effective therapy that could completely desensitise subjects’ traumatic memories and dramatically alter their self-destructive beliefs.

-EMDR treatment has grown rapidly since 1989 and well over 600 British clinicians have now been officially trained in the therapy, which in this country is organised by the EMDR Association (UK & Ireland).
+EMDR treatment has grown rapidly since 1989 and many British clinicians have now been officially trained in the therapy, which in this country is organised by the EMDR Association (UK & Ireland).
 The scientific and clinical literature is burgeoning with reports concerning EMDR and the treatment has been extended and used successfully for many anxiety-based disorders and most disorders that have their basis in emotional trauma in earlier years.

-At the same time, the bulk of reports still concern the use of EMDR with PTSD.
-In the past, PTSD was mainly thought of in terms of war trauma, but nowadays it includes examples of all major emotional trauma, including road traffic accidents, major assaults and rape, physical and sexual abuse, traumas following involvement in public disaster, trauma after medical procedures, etc. It is widely accepted that symptoms such as “flashbacks”, avoidance behaviours, a startle response, sleep difficulties and emotional numbing are common following trauma.
+At the same time, the bulk of research still concern the use of EMDR with PTSD.
+In the past, PTSD was mainly thought of in terms of war trauma, but nowadays it includes examples of all major emotional trauma, including road traffic accidents, major assaults and rape, physical and sexual abuse, traumas following involvement in public disaster, early attachment difficulties, trauma after medical procedures, etc. It is widely accepted that symptoms such as “flashbacks”, avoidance behaviours, a startle response, sleep difficulties and emotional numbing are common following trauma.
 These symptoms can persist for many years if left untreated and up until the development of EMDR, other treatments had been problematic, mainly in the length of time they had taken to produce effective change.

 How EMDR is used in Clinical Practice